EdDuarte/website/content/_index.md

-Throughout the few years of professional experience that I've had, I have done research and implementation of scalable software ranging all ends of the development stack, from web & mobile frontend coding, to UI/UX design and prototyping, to middleware implementation (fully- fledged platforms or brokers) to RESTful services deployment.
+Throughout the few years of professional experience that I've had, I have done research and implementation of scalable software ranging all ends of the development stack, from web & mobile frontend coding, to UI/UX design and prototyping, to middleware implementation (fully-fledged platforms or brokers) to RESTful services deployment.

 ## Work with me